 1. Set the DERBY_HOME environment variable to the location where you extracted the Derby bin distribution.

-For example, if you installed Derby in the /opt/Derby_10 directory on UNIX or in the c:\Derby_10 directory on Windows, use the following command to set the DERBY_HOME environment variable:
+For example, if you installed Derby in the /opt/Derby_10 directory on UNIX or in the c:\Derby_10 directory on Windows, use one of the commands in the following table to set the DERBY HOME environment variable.